-My current plan is to not allow the use of a calculator during tests.
-This is one way to ensure that you have learned why certain facts are true and how to use them rather than just learning how to believe what the calculator tells you.
-On the other hand, calculators are wonderful tools for checking your understanding.
-So, no matter what, I expect you to use a calculator as a reference when doing homework or any other class work that is not a test.
+My current plan is to allow the use of a calculator during tests.
+This has the disadvantage of not bringing you back up to speed on your algebra skills.
+It has the advantage of test-takers needing little time to make computations so the questions can be more interesting.
+In addition, calculators are wonderful tools for checking your understanding.
+So, I definitely expect you to use a calculator as a reference when doing homework or any other class work that is not a test.